wiremoons/passgen/README.md

 go get -u -v github.com/wiremoons/passgen
 ```

-There is also a `Makefile` that I use on a computer running Linux to
+There is also a `Makefile` that I use to cross compile the program for Linux (32 and 64 bit versions for Intel
-cross compile the program for Linux (64 bit version), Windows (32 bit
+and ARM/Raspberry Pi), Windows (32 bit and 64 bit versions for Intel and 64 bit ARM), FreeBSD (64 bit version),
-and 64 bit versions), FreeBSD (64 bit version), and Mac OS X (64 bit version).
+and macOS (64 bit versions for Intel and Apple Silicon arm64).

 This can be done (assuming you have `make` installed your computer, and Go set-up correctly) by downloading the source zip file or Git cloning the `passgen` repo with the command: